astrohart/MFR/MFR.Objects.Engines.Replacement/README.md

 | Name | Description |
 | ---- | ----------- |
 | [System.ArgumentException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentException 'System.ArgumentException') | Thrown if either of the required parameters,
-`source`
+`value`
 , `pattern`, or
 `dest`
 , are passed blank or `null` string for values. |
-| [System.InvalidOperationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.InvalidOperationException 'System.InvalidOperationException') | Thrown if the `source` parameter does not contain
+| [System.InvalidOperationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.InvalidOperationException 'System.InvalidOperationException') | Thrown if the `value` parameter does not contain
 the fully-qualified, absolute pathname to a folder. |

 <a name='T-MFR-Objects-Engines-Replacement-Properties-Resources'></a>